zoyadsait/learning-github/README.md

-Please add your name to the attendence sheet.
+Please add your name to the attendance sheet.